Frequently Asked Questions

 The Health Insurance Marketplace (also known as the “Marketplace” or “exchange”) provides health plan shopping and enrollment services through websites, call centers, and in-person help. ...
 When you apply for individual and family coverage through the Marketplace, you'll provide income and household information.

-Qualifying Life Event (QLE): A change in your situation — like getting married, having a baby, or losing health coverage — that can make you eligible for a Special Enrollment Period, allowing you to enroll in health insurance outside the yearly Open Enrollment Period.
+A Qualifying Life Event (QLE) is a significant change in your circumstances, such as getting married, having a baby, or losing health coverage.
+These events may make you eligible for a Special Enrollment Period, allowing you to enroll in health insurance outside the annual Open Enrollment Period.

 The HIP application can take from 30 to 45 days to be approved.
 Getting all requested documentation to the FSSA in a timely manner will help to expedite the process of approval.